rxweb/rxweb/docs/reactive-form-validators/validation-validators/mac.md

 ---
 title: mac
-description: mac validation decorator will check whether the value entered is a valid mac address.
+description: mac validation validator will check whether the value entered is a valid mac address.
 author: rxcontributorone

 ---